Darxo/Hardened/README.md

 - **Sword Thrust** now has -10% additional Hitchance (up from -20%)
 - **Take Aim** (granted by **Crossbow and Firearm Mastery**) now costs 4 Action Points (up from 2) and 20 Fatigue (down from 25)
 - **Throw Axe** now has a 50% chance to decapitate (up from 0%) and 25% chance to disembowel (up from 0%)
+- **Throw Net** no longer requires the targets Base Reach to be below a certain value

-Skill nerfs as a result of the Reach system:
+Skill nerfs as a result of the Reach system:j
 - **Gash** now has 0% additional Hitchance (down from 5%)
 - **Hook** now has 0% additional Hitchance (down from 10%)
 - **Impale** now has 0% additional Hitchance (down from 10%)